HSBC, BlackRock, Nestle to help design nature-driven risk framework - NewsBreak

 HSBC, BlackRock, Nestle to help design nature-driven risk framework

-LONDON, Sept 30 (Reuters) - HSBC, BlackRock and Swiss Re are among the companies seeking to create a risk management and disclosure framework aimed at moving capital away from activities that damage nature.
+LONDON, Sept 30 (Reuters) - HSBC (HSBA.L), BlackRock (BLK.N) and Swiss Re (SRENH.S) are among the companies seeking to create a risk management and disclosure framework aimed at moving capital away from activities that damage nature.

 The Taskforce on Nature-related Financial Disclosures (TNFD) was launched in June to tackle nature loss, which it says poses significant risk to corporate and financial stability.
 It said on Thursday that senior executives from up to 35 companies would aim to create the new draft framework for launch in early 2022.